emleddin/research-scripts/amber-analysis/RMS/README.md

 and write out a 2-column data set for `Residue` and `Average`.
 Residues will use the numbering in the PDB.

+## `r-gg-rmsd-rmsf.gnu`
+An `R` script for plotting RMSD and RMSF for multiple systems in individual and composed figures.

 ## `rmsd-etc.gnu`
 A `gnuplot` script for plotting RMSD, RMSF, and average hydrogen bonds present on separate graphs.